MicrosoftDocs/power-platform/power-platform/admin/power-automate-licensing/faqs.md

 ## Enforcement

 Dynamics 365 and Power Apps licenses include a limited set of Power Automate capabilities that allow users to run flows that allow for in context flows.
 To learn more, go to Power Automate use rights included with Dynamics licenses.
 Premium automated or scheduled flows not linked to an app require a Power Automate license, and the owner has 90 days to get a license before the flows turn off.
 Admins can find these flows and assign a Process license to the flow or a Power Automate premium  license to the owner to keep the flow running.
 Alternatively, if the flow is supporting a Power App/D365 app, associate the flow to the app.
 Starting September 1, 2023, new flows using premium features without a license will be turned off by default.
 Owners and co-owners of flows created before September 1, 2023 will be notified, have a 90-day grace period, and will be turned off if no action is taken.
-The enforcements are deployed by region so the notifications can be at a later time based on the region.
 Admins have 90 days since notification to act on the flows.

 Turning on these flows requires a premium Power Automate license or association with the corresponding app.